MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/mobile/app-signing.md

 ### Add the signing and provisioning tasks to the pipeline

-To sign and provision your app, you can either install the certificates and profiles during each build, or [preinstall them on a macOS build agent](#preinstall-the-files-on-a-macos-build-agent).
+To sign and provision your app, you can either install the certificate and profile during each build, or [preinstall the files on a macOS build agent](#preinstall-the-certificate-and-profile-on-a-macos-build-agent).

 #### Install the certificate and profile during each build